zilexa/Homeserver/filesystem/folderstructure/README.md

 - `/mnt/pool/Users` <--- User-specific data.
 - `/mnt/pool/Media` <--- non-personal data: tvshow and movie downloads, AudioCD rips.

-#### non-personal data
+### non-personal data
-The Media folder contains "expendable" data such as tvshows/movies and AudioCD rips, they are not included in my _main_ backup strategy, since they do not contain personal data.
-But they are still protected against disk failure via SnapRAID.
+The Media folder contains _expendable_ data such as tvshows/movies and AudioCD rips, they are not included in my _main_ backup strategy, since they do not contain personal data.
+Note this data is still very well protected via SnapRAID.
+It just won't take up storage on the backup drive.
+You can of course choose to add your music to a backup schedule (see maintenance guide).

-#### User-specific data
+### User-specific data
 Within this folder I differentiate between 2 types of Users, and each user will have their own UserName folder (a requirement for web access/identity management).

 - `Users/Local` is the primary data storage for local users: